 \section{Introduction}

 A partition $\lambda$ of $n$ is a non-increasing sequence of natural numbers $\lambda_1\geq \lambda_2\geq \cdots \geq \lambda_k$, such that $\sum_{i=1}^k\lambda_i=n$, where $\lambda_i$'s are called the parts of the partition and $k$ is called the length of the partition.
 Here, $\lambda_1$ and $\lambda_k$ are called the largest and smallest parts of the partition respectively.
 It is customary to denote by $p(n)$ the number of partitions of $n$.
-Several interesting statistics on ordinary partitions and other generalizations have been studied since a long time.
-Andrews \cite{andrews1998theory} wrote the definitive book on partitions to which we refer the reader for more details.
+Several interesting statistics on ordinary partitions and other generalizations have been studied since decades.
+Andrews \cite{andrews1998theory} wrote the standard reference book on partitions to which we refer the reader for more details.

 Recently, Dhar \cite{dhar2021proofs} studied the statistic $a_m(n)$ (\href{https://oeis.org/A117989}{A117989}), which counts the number of partitions of $n$ where the smallest part occurs at least $m$ times, for $m=2$.
 He proved the following proposition using both analytic and combinatorial methods. \begin{proposition}[Formula 1, \cite{dhar2021proofs}] For all natural numbers $n$, we have